-- The site will be developed in phases in accordance with the master plan.
-The Council's expectation is that the development will initially be progressed as an outline application covering the site as a whole, followed by a series of reserved matters (or full applications) for each phase (or series of phases).
-This is in order to secure a comprehensive approach to the delivery of the scheme and associated works and contributions. - No abnormal costs have been identified that would undermine the ability of this site to provide appropriate contributions towards infrastructure through CIL and Section 106, as appropriate, in accordance with Core Strategy Policy CS35: Infrastructure and Developer Contributions. - Key planning obligations are set out in the site master plan and will include 40% affordable housing and contributions towards improving local services and facilities at Grovehill local centre; and local social and transport infrastructure. - Key off-site transport works are set out in the Schedule of Transport Proposals and Sites (proposal T/10).
-The new junction onto the Link Road provides the primary vehicular access and should be in place when development commences.

-• Early liaison required with Thames Water to develop a Drainage Strategy to identify any infrastructure upgrades required in order to ensure that sufficient sewerage and sewage treatment capacity is available to support the timely delivery of this site.

-• Early liaison required with the local planning authority to ensure appropriate sustainable drainage is designed into the development scheme at the early design stage
+- No abnormal costs have been identified that would undermine the ability of this site to provide appropriate contributions towards infrastructure through CIL and Section 106, as appropriate, in accordance with Core Strategy Policy CS35: Infrastructure and Developer Contributions. - Key planning obligations are set out in the site master plan and will include 40% affordable housing and contributions towards improving local services and facilities at Grovehill local centre and local social and transport infrastructure. - Key off-site transport works are set out in the Schedule of Transport Proposals and Sites (proposal T/10).
+The new junction onto the Link Road provides the primary vehicular access and should be in place when development commences. - Early liaison required with Thames Water to develop a Drainage Strategy to identify any infrastructure upgrades that are required as a result of the development, in order to ensure that sufficient sewerage and sewage treatment capacity is available to support the timely delivery of this site.' - Early liaison required with the local planning authority to ensure appropriate sustainable drainage is designed into the development scheme at the early design stage.